Kherson Oblast: Russian invasion

 As a result of the 24 February 2022 Russian invasion of Ukraine, Russian forces occupied most of the oblast.
 Russian-controlled parts of the oblast were governed by the "Kherson military–civilian administration" from 28 April to 30 September 2022.

 On 27 July 2022, the Ukrainian army destroyed the Antonivka Road Bridge, as part of its wider campaign to isolate the Russian forces on the right bank of the Dnieper river.

-On 23–27 September 2022, the Russian Federation held referendums in the occupied territories of Kherson oblast for the "independence and subsequent entry into the Russian Federation".
-Most states recognized the referendums to be staged and against international law.
+On 23–27 September 2022, the Russian Federation held referendums in the occupied territories of Kherson Oblast, claiming that the result was in favor of Russian annexation.
+Most states have recognized that the referendums were staged and against international law.

 On 29 September, the Russian Federation recognized Kherson Oblast as an independent state.
-The next day, Russian president Vladimir Putin announced the annexation of the Kherson Oblast and signed an "accession decree" that is widely considered to be illegal.
+The next day, Russian president Vladimir Putin announced the annexation of Kherson Oblast and signed an "accession decree" that is widely considered to be illegal.
 At that time, Russia was not in control of the province as a whole.

 The United Nations General Assembly subsequently passed a resolution calling on countries not to recognise what it described as an "attempted illegal annexation" and demanded that Russia "immediately, completely and unconditionally withdraw".

 By 11 November 2022, the city of Kherson and all the Russian-held territory on the right bank of the Dnieper had been recaptured by Ukrainian forces.
 The territory on the left bank is still under Russian control.

 On 6 June 2023, the Kakhovka Dam was breached, causing extensive flooding downstream and prompting mass evacuations in the oblast, while the Kakhovka Reservoir was drained.

 Russian authorities claimed that Russian President Vladimir Putin won 88.12% of the vote in the occupied Kherson region in the 2024 Russian presidential election, which has been described as rigged and fraudulent.